Canada: Science and technology

 In 2020, Canada spent approximately $41.9 billion on domestic research and development, with supplementary estimates for 2022 at $43.2 billion.
 As of 2023, the country has produced 15 Nobel laureates in physics, chemistry, and medicine.
 The country ranks seventh in the worldwide share of articles published in scientific journals, according to the Nature Index, and is home to the headquarters of a number of global technology firms.
-Canada has one of the highest levels of Internet access in the world, with approximately 95 percent of its population aged 15 and above.
+Canada has one of the highest levels of Internet access in the world, and ranks among the most expensive countries globally for internet and mobile services.

 The Canadian-built Space Shuttle robotic arm (left), referred to as Canadarm, transferred the P5 truss segment over to the Canadian-built space station robotic arm, referred to as Canadarm2.

 Canada's achievements in science and technology include the creation of the modern alkaline battery, the discovery of insulin, the development of the polio vaccine, and discoveries about the interior structure of the atomic nucleus.
 Other major Canadian scientific contributions include the artificial cardiac pacemaker, mapping the visual cortex, the development of the electron microscope, plate tectonics, deep learning, multi-touch technology, and the identification of the first black hole, Cygnus X-1.
 Canada has a long history of discovery in genetics, which include stem cells, site-directed mutagenesis, T-cell receptor, and the identification of the genes that cause Fanconi anemia, cystic fibrosis, and early-onset Alzheimer's disease, among numerous other diseases.

 The Canadian Space Agency runs an active space program focused on deep-space, planetary, and aviation research, along with rockets and satellites.
 Canada launched its first satellite, Alouette 1, in 1962.
 It contributes to the International Space Station and is known for its robotic tools, such as multiple Canadarms.
 Canada has initiated many long-term projects, including the Radarsat satellite series and the Black Brant rocket series.